-If you’ve ever had a nose shoved into your hand by a dog keen to make your acquaintance and learn everything about you (like “have you brought snacks?”), you might have been left slightly soggier for the experience.
+Have you ever had a nose shoved into your hand by a dog keen to make your acquaintance.
+They do this to learn everything about you – like “Have you brought snacks?” – leaving you slightly soggy for the experience.

-First, just like the mucus in our own nose, it traps particles of scent against the skin to make it easier for the scent receptors to register them.
+First, just like the mucus in our own nose, it traps scent particles against the skin.
+This makes it easier for the scent receptors to register them.

-Secondly, because movement in the air evaporates the wetness and cools the skin, dogs can use that information tell which direction a scent is coming from.
+Secondly, movement in the air evaporates the wetness and cools the skin.
+Dogs can use this information to tell from which direction a scent is coming from.

 There’s an old wives’ tale that if your dog’s nose is dry, they are sick.